frontarm/navi/site/src/pages/api-reference.md

 - `children` *(required)*

   An object that maps URL paths to the Pages, Redirect and Junctions which should handle them.

   The '/' path is special; if you provide a Page or Redirect, it will be used when the user accesses the URL at which the junction itself is mounted.

 - `component` *(required)*

   A component that will be used to render this junction.

-  Generally, you can just use the `JunctionComponent` component that is exported from the `react-junctions` package -- see the example for details.
+  Generally, you can just use the `JunctionActiveChild` component that is exported from the `react-junctions` package -- see the example for details.

   You can also specify your own component.
 It will receive a `junction` prop, with the following keys:

   * `url` - the URL at which the junction was mounted
   * `activeChild` - a Page or Junction object that corresponds with one of the templates in `children`, or `undefined` if there is no matching child.
   * `activePattern` - the key of the active child within the `children` object.
   * `status` - when using dynamically loaded junctions, this indicates whether the junction is ready.
 Possible values are `ready`, `busy`, `error` or `notfound`.
   * `meta`
   * `params`